varuogm/Snapchat-lens-creations/README.md

 - For any inquiries / questions / freelance / assests:chandreshsingh23@gmail.com and 2018pcecsgourav59@poornima.org
 - Preview images are taken from [snapchat] app on android (https://snapchat.com/)
 - Gif used from [giphy](https://giphy.com/)
-- This readme is a inspired from the awesome [scribble lab](https://github.com/Jeremboo/scribble-lab).